minerric/Exsolution/README.md

 Also, if you want to check/start/stop **exsolution-cli** , run one of the following commands as **root**:

 ```
-SNCZ_USER=exsolution  #replace exsolution with the MN username you want to check
+EXT_USER=exsolution  #replace exsolution with the MN username you want to check

 systemctl status $EXT_USER #To check the service is running.
 systemctl start $EXT_USER #To start ExsolutionD service.